nirikshan/clickTyped/README.md

    text        : This prop takes multiple strings seperated by *|* sign.

    erasespeed  : This prop takes typed text erasing speed on micro seconds.
 It's default value is 1 seconds (1000ms).

+   endsymbol   : This prop takes symbol that should be at the end of animated text .
+It's default symbol is *|*

 ## Usage :